 WHY WE LIKE IT: This is a great model for those that need multifunctionality in their projector.
 You can use it for any number of reasons, including presenting to groups.
 It also has an internal sound system.

-Those seeking high brightness will love what this model has to offer.
-You’ll enjoy 4,000 lumens of brightness that ensures you can always see imagery clearly.
+Those seeking high brightness will love what this Optoma HD39HDRx has to offer.
+You’ll enjoy 4,000 lumens of brightness, which ensures you can always see imagery clearly.
 This should be enough to contend with some ambient lighting, as well.
 Unfortunately, a few consumers reported that this projector does not offer a true high-definition resolution despite its native 1080p resolution.
 Because of this, the picture might not be up to par with some competing models.

 Unfortunately, it doesn’t have many connectivity options, with only 2 HDMI ports present.
 There is an integrated speaker, which means you won’t have to add extra wires or devices unless you want to, even though we do recommend using an external speaker.